cuongkane/blog/public/posts/2024/06/write_valuable_tests.md

 # [WIP] Write valuable tests
-Sometime you aren't confident to deliver the ticket and need to ask QA for costly regression tests.
+Sometimes, you may lack confidence in delivering the ticket and need to ask QA for costly regression tests.
-Or the maintainance effort project's tests are too much and it usually provide false positive alerts.
+Alternatively, the maintenance efforts for the project's tests may be excessive and usually result in false positive alerts.
-In this blog, I'll share with you some fundamental knownedge to tackle those issues.
+In this blog, I will share some fundamental knowledge to address these issues.

 Most of this blog's meterials are retrieved from the book `Unit Testing: Principles, Practices, and Patterns MEAP V03` of the beloved author `Vladimir Khorikov`.